Me Myself & I (film)

 Me Myself & I is a 1992 American romantic comedy film starring JoBeth Williams and George Segal.
 The film is the directorial debut of Cuban-American graphic designer Pablo Ferro.
 Bill Macy, Shelley Hack and Ruth Gilbert also appear in this independent film.

 Plot

-Buddy Arnett, a writer, falls in love with Diane, who suffers from multiple personality disorder.
+Buddy Arnett, a writer, falls in love with Diane, who has multiple personality disorder.
 As he gets closer to her, must learn how to navigate her various, very different, sometimes volatile personalities.